 There may be times when you are too far down to pull yourself up again.
 You may need assistance to get out of a blue funk.
 Don’t go down without a fight!

 You may not have money for a live therapist.
-Better Help is an affordable online therapy service.
+There are free and affordable online therapy services.
 They can help you work through depression or stress or just coping with the wild ride that life is.